-It was the month I was born, February ‘68, that The Beatles travelled to Rishikesh in northern India to take part in an advanced Transcendental Meditation training course at the ashram of the Maharishi Mahesh Yogi, a Hindu Guru who’s seductive anti-establishment stance drew the group to visit at a time when they were questioning their existence.
+It was the month I was born, February ‘68, that The Beatles travelled to Rishikesh in northern India to take part in an advanced Transcendental Meditation training course at the ashram of the Maharishi Mahesh Yogi, a Hindu Guru whose seductive anti-establishment stance drew the group to visit at a time when they were questioning their existence.

 They were joined by singers Donovan and the Beach Boys’ Mike Love, as well as actress Mia Farrow while there – with the visit receiving widespread media attention.
-The stayed between three and ten weeks, meditating, playing music, and reportedly writing as many as 30 songs, including most of those on the “White Album”.
+They stayed between three and ten weeks, meditating, playing music, and reportedly writing as many as 30 songs, including most of those on the “White Album”.
 Their relationship with the Maharishi was not to last, but the lessons and influence from their time in India would remain with them.

 The Beatles Ashram – or Chaurasi Kutia, was abandoned in the 1990s and engulfed by the Rajaji National Park, a place where wild elephants and tigers roam in the tree thick wilderness.
 After lying derelict for years, with many of the buildings overtaken by nature, the ashram was converted into an eco-friendly tourism destination, reopening to the public in early December 2015.